Riley Herbst: Xfinity Series

-Truck Series
+Camping World Truck Series

 In 2018, Herbst was tabbed to drive for Kyle Busch Motorsports.
 He made his NASCAR Camping World Truck Series debut in the No. 51 at Gateway Motorsports Park finishing 8th and the No. 46 at his home track, Las Vegas Motor Speedway finishing 29th.

 On October 12, 2019, Herbst was passing Johnny Sauter on the final lap for the win in the tri-oval at Talladega Superspeedway but was blocked across the apron forcing NASCAR to penalize Sauter and give Spencer Boyd his first career win, Herbst would finish third.

 Herbst returned to the Truck Series in February 2021 for the Daytona road course race, driving the No. 17 Ford for David Gilliland Racing.
 He returned to the No. 17 truck for Daytona and Kansas in 2022.